 - Biographies, bibliography, and personal relations of BGL

-- Diffraction and optical methods in accelerator physics
+- Diffraction at LHC, and optical methods in accelerator physics

 - Metric theory, integrals in the Lobachevsky space

-- Recent results on non-Euclidean geometry in mathematics
+- Recent results on absolute geometry in mathematics

-- Riemannian geometry of generalisations of the hyperbolic space
+- Riemannian geometry, generalisations of the hyperbolic space

-- Science outreach - methods to spread and to popularize the BGL knowledge
+- Science outreach - methods to spread and to popularize science

 - Other important new developments (open to suggestions).

-Last, but not least, we dedicate the 10th, anniversary Bolyai-Gauss-Lobachevsky conference to the
+The 10th, anniversary Bolyai-Gauss-Lobachevsky conference is dedicated to the memory of

-member of the Hungarian Academy of Sciences and the European Academy of Arts, Sciences and Humanities (Paris), who was born in the Gyöngyös region and who was one of the founder of this conference series.
+member of the Hungarian Academy of Sciences and the European Academy of Arts, Sciences and Humanities (Paris).
+Professor Lovas was born in the Gyöngyös region and was one of the founder of this conference series.